HWHapply/VID/README.md

                         The directory of txt file stores the important features(gene).
     --label_dir LABEL_DIR, -ld LABEL_DIR, optional
                         The directory of txt file stores the pre-defined labels.
+    --n_iter n_ITER, -nit N_ITER, optional
+                        The number of iteration applied in randomsearchcv.
     --batch_column BATCH_COLUMN, -bc BATCH_COLUMN, optional
                         The column indicates the batch label that will be used for batch correction(harmony).
     --sample_column SAMPLE_COLUMN, -sc SAMPLE_COLUMN, optional